Edinburgh

-With its grand landscapes of rugged mountains, lush valleys and vast tranquil lochs, the Scottish Highlands have long been a great inspiration to those who pass through, from historic figures to filmmakers, all of whom added to the stories this landscape has to tell.
-Read on to find out why you should travel to the Scottish Highlands and what to see while you’re there.
+With its grand landscapes of rugged mountains, lush valleys, and vast tranquil lochs, the Scottish Highlands have long inspired those who pass through, from historical figures to filmmakers, who have contributed to the stories this landscape has to tell.

 Loch Ness